Competition has one LSAT prep business shifting focus

 The instructors generally are grad students, teaching assistants, high school teachers and the like.
 Few if any actual lawyers or professors of law are listed as instructors on any of the companies’ websites.

 When asked about Prep 101’s instructors, Hussein Younouzov marketing director said, “We hire through university recruitment” he added, “Our instructors come from a variety of backgrounds.”

 Nationally, Prep 101 lists three LSAT instructors on their website: A PhD student, a law student and a high school English teacher with lifeguarding experience.

 Sarah Baddeley is a student who recently went through the LSAT preparation process.

-“My LSAT score only increased by two points between my first practice test and my final mark, despite all that expensive and timely preparation,” she said.
+“My LSAT score only increased by two points between my first practice test and my final mark,” she said.

 “I didn’t, however, find them particularly helpful in actually learning the material,” she added.
 “I benefited more from practising the tests myself and learning from my own mistakes.”

 Recent data from Canadian universities suggests the LSAT is only a small part of getting into law school.
 Only in rare cases are students with a GPA less than 3.5 admitted, regardless of high LSAT scores.